This listing is one price for both the sofa and love seat. Contact us if you would prefer to buy just one piece.

 Although both sofas are by Baker and upholstered in the same fabric, they are slightly dissimilar.
 This electrifying chevron fabric looks like an EKG reading full of blues, greens and yellow variations.
-Bold an brilliant zigzag pulsing of cool colors.
+Bold an brilliant flame stitch zigzag pulsing of cool colors, in the manner of famed textile designer, Jack Lenor Larsen.
 Baker made and continues to make some of the highest quality home furnishings on the market.
 This set of sofas is no exception.
 The cushions are both dense and very comfortable.
 Although imperfect, this upholstery is in great condition and has many more years of life remaining.

 About Baker, Knapp & Tubbs: